Contravention Code 01

 Single yellow lines –The lines must be clear and have “T” bars at the end showing where they start and end.
 Also were other road markings visible at the point where you parked for example, were there markings from a previous parking bay visible?
 Or were the number of road markings confusing?
 Obviously if there were other markings visible for example a previous parking bay then you should appeal.

 There must be clear roadside signage at the point of parking showing the hours that they are operational (enforced).
 These signs must have the “no waiting” symbol and the times and days of enforcement clearly shown.
-They must be yellow (not white) and the writing in black.
+(Please note if the signs do not specify dates then the restriction apply on every day) They must be yellow (not white) and the writing in black.
 They cannot be enforced 24 hours as then double yellow lines would be required.
 The signs should be at maximum intervals of 30 metres and on every section of yellow line.
 If there is a break in the yellow line such as for a parking bay or a driveway then there must be signs on each section of the line.

 However there is a dispensation for local authorities not to put signs on single yellow lines where they are located within a compliant controlled parking zone.
 (CPZ)